The Brownstone Parlor Room Dilemma

 Below are the most common layout approaches, along with their advantages and limitations.

-Placing seating perpendicular to the length of the room allows the full width of the parlor to be used, since this area does not sit within the primary circulation path between the entrance and the kitchen.
+Placing seating perpendicular to the length of the room allows the full width of the parlor to be used for seating, since this area does not sit within the primary circulation path between the entrance and the kitchen.

 However, once proper clearances between seating and the coffee table are accounted for, this layout pushes the accent chairs directly in front of the fireplace and the parlor entrance.
 Even when using shallow seating and a narrow coffee table, the fireplace becomes partially obstructed.